pdrew32/Cafe-Casa-Martinez/README.md

 Café Casa Martinez provided me with daily rainfall records reaching back to October 2006, yearly coffee production totals since 2008, records of the month and day of sowing and renewal, and the number of plants in each of their 14 lots.

 ## Exploratory Data Analysis and Machine Learning
-First, I cleaned the data, formatted them as pandas data frames, and saved them for future use in other scripts.
-The script that performs these steps can be found [here](https://github.com/pdrew32/Cafe-Casa-Martinez/blob/master/clean_data.py).
+First, I cleaned the data, formatted them as pandas dataframes, and saved them for future use in other scripts.
+The script that performs these steps can be found [here](https://github.com/pdrew32/Cafe-Casa-Martinez/blob/master/clean_data.ipynb).
 Next, I performed exploratory data analysis to determine which features might correlate with target variables of interest, such as total production and production per plant.
 I calculated Pearson correlation coefficients and P-values between all parameters.
 The Pearson correlation coefficient is a measure of the linear correlation between features in the dataset.
 Pearson correlation coefficient values closer to 1 (or -1) are highly correlated (or anti-correlated) and values closer to 0 are uncorrelated.
 The following table summarizes the strongest correlations between features and target variables of interest:

 | Parameter 1      | Parameter 2 | Pearson Correlation Coefficient | P-value | Statistically Significant? |
 | ---------------- | ----------- | ------------------------------- | ------ | --- |